 How?
 This is time for all businesses to show up and provide support to the most vulnerable people on this pandemic.
 Allow elderly customers to have first access or discounted pricing for your products and or services.
 You can also produce a “How to buy responsibly” guide to educate customers to not bulk buy during this time and be considerate.

 If you run a store, supermarket or shop that offers essential items, you can:

 - Product limits. ask customers to respect new product limits and only buy what they need.
 If they all do this, there is more than enough to go around.

 - Dedicated shopping hour.
-Australian supermarket Woolworths introduced a dedicated hour for the elderly and people with disabilities to shop between 7 am and 8 am before they open to everyone.
+Australian supermarket Woolworths introduced a dedicated hour for the elderly and people with disabilities to shop between 7 am and 8 am before they open to the general public.

 - Click and collect.
-To help your stores cope with the huge increase in demand, you may have to suspend click-and-collect so everyone has a fair chance to get products.
+To help your stores cope with the huge increase in demand, you may have to suspend click-and-collect so anyone has a fair chance to get products.

 - Contactless deliveries.
 You can move to a contactless delivery service with all orders delivered to customers’ front door only.
 All orders can be placed in reusable bags.

 - Keep the free handwashing stations.
 At least for a little bit longer.

 21. OFFER A TIME-LIMITED OFFER YOUR CUSTOMERS CAN NOT RESIST